YuvarajDevadiga/yelpcamp/README.md

 # yelpcamp
-Exploring the new places-camp grounds.
+Exploring the new places- camp grounds.